fakeheal/practice-js-tasks/oop/online-game-store/README.md

 Create a class `Platform` which has a private property `name` and accepts only the following strings as its value: `PC`, `CONSOLE`, `ANDROID`, `IOS`.
 Attempts to set the `name` of a `Platform` instance should result in `Error`. `Platform` to have a getter that allows getting `name` outside of the class.

 #### 1.3. `Game`
-Create a class `Game` which accepts the following arguments in its constructor:
+Create a class `Game` which accepts the following arguments in its constructor and sets them in private properties:
 - `id` (integer, unique number for the game inside a `Store`)
 - `title` (*string*)
 - `platforms` (*array of `Platform`*)